oracle-samples/oci-healthcare-naci/architectures/orthanc-oke-demo/README.md

 * OCI Database with PostgreSQL
 * Object Storage bucket
 * IAM policies
+* Virtual machine used for testing and debugging purpose only.

 Orthanc is deployed to the OKE cluster through the supplied Helm chart.